Planning Your Wedding Day can feel overwhelming, after all, you’ve probably never done anything like this before!

 You May Kiss The Bride!

-Advice for the bride and groom – when you’re walking down the aisle to make your exit, heads up, lots of smiles, and stop for a kiss at the end of the aisle!
+Advice for the bride and groom – when you’re walking down the aisle to make your exit, heads up, smile all the way, and stop for a kiss at the end of the aisle!

 Let’s throw some confetti!